leukemia-kispi/HiChIP-Analysis/Coolbox.md

 jupyter nbextension enable --py widgetsnbextension
 ```

 Make sure you are in the coolbox conda environment and enter the directory of where you put the working directory is.
-Called Jypyterlab in example.
+Called JypyterLab in example.

 ```
-cd directoryPATH/Jupyterlab
+cd directoryPATH/JupyterLab
 jupyter lab --nobrowser --port 8585
 ```